Healthdirect Free Australian health advice you can count on.

 Notifying sexual partners

-Your doctor will help you decide who you need to tell and how to tell them.
+Your doctor can help you work out who you need to contact.

 How is syphilis treated?

-Syphilis is usually treated with penicillin.
-It's given by an injection into your muscle.
-There are other treatments if you are allergic to penicillin.
+Syphilis is usually treated with an antibiotic medicine called penicillin.
+You can take this as an injection into your muscle.
+If you are allergic to penicillin, there are other treatment options available.

 After treatment with penicillin, you may feel like you have the flu for 24 hours.
+If you feel unwell, rest and drink plenty of fluids.
 This will soon go away, without any extra treatment.
-Rest and drink plenty of fluids.

 What if I have syphilis and am pregnant?

-If you have a high risk of syphilis infection, you will also be tested at:
+If you are at high risk of syphilis, you will also be tested again around 6 weeks after your baby is born.

 Can syphilis be prevented?